sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 > Note: A full list of arguments is now available by supplying `--help`.

 > Note: For both the -c and -f arguments, the script content is passed in the args built-in variable.
-The server makes no assumptions about the semantics of the script; the interpretation of the script is the verb’s responsibility.
+The server makes no assumptions about the semantics of the script; the interpretation of the script is the verb`s responsibility.
 Like Emergency Wizard Mode, the verb is called before starting any tasks or doing the initial listen to accept connections.

 #### Emergency Wizard Mode
 Emergency Wizard Mode